ShapeICP: Iterative Category-level Object Pose and Shape Estimation from Depth: Experiments

-In Table \ref{tab: nocsshape}, we show the shape estimation results.
-Our method provides moderate performance overall, sitting in the middle among several learning-based methods.
-ASM-Net reaches better Chamfer distance than ours.
+In Table \ref{tab: nocsshape}, our method provides moderate shape estimation accuracy, ranking in the middle among several learning-based methods.
+ASM-Net achieves better shape accuracy than ours.
 The point-based ASM used by ASM-Net is more flexible (due to the undefined connectivity between points) than our mesh-based ASM though it is less expressive in the geometry (due to the loss of surface).
-The main limitation for our mesh-based ASM comes from the necessary template deformation step which restricts the mesh topology to the template topology, bringing in another source of error other than the error from the latent shape reconstruction.
+The main limitation for our mesh-based ASM comes from the template deformation step which restricts the mesh topology to the template topology, bringing in another source of error other than the latent shape reconstruction error.
 However, this limitation can be alleviated by manually engineering category-specific templates instead of a spherical template throughout.
-Additionally, our shape initialization network is a classification network not a regression network.
-It has the advantage of being failure-safe since even if it predicts something completely off, the prediction will still be a valid shape in the category, which is often less catastrophic than a really wrong prediction from a regression network.
-However, the failure-safe characteristic comes at the expense of losing the ability to interpolate or extrapolate, which results in lower accuracy.
+Additionally, our shape initialization network performs classification instead of regression.
+It has the advantage of being failure-safe since even if it makes a wrong prediction, the prediction is always a valid shape in the category.
+However, this merit comes at the expense of losing the ability to interpolate or extrapolate, resulting in lower accuracy.

 In Fig. \ref{fig: nocsviz}, we visualize some example results.
-The estimated objects in general fit the depth measurements very well, showing the effectiveness of our \algName~algorithm in minimizing the objective function \eqref{eq: shapeicp}.
-The error mostly stems from the inherent ambiguity in the problem, which manifests as local minima in the objective function landscape.
-We hypothesize that there may be even cases where the ground-truth is not the global minimum or is only one of the almost equal local minima.
-For example, a thin or a thick laptop may fit equally well to a front view of the laptop whose thickness is not observed.
-Our method notably tends to making mistakes on mugs and cameras as seen in Fig. \ref{fig: nocsviz}.
-The orientation of these two categories of objects mostly depends on single local features such as the mug handle and the camera lens barrel.
-Because of this, the global minimum for the orientation has a very small convergence basin.
-Due to the unknown pose compounded with the unknown measurement-to-model correspondences, fitting to these local features and finding the convergence basin for these objects are extremely difficult.
-In general, our algorithm has a tendency to have the bulk of the object fit well but ignore the local details.
+The estimated objects in general fit the depth measurements very well, showing the effectiveness of \algName~in minimizing the objective function \eqref{eq: shapeicp}.
+The errors mostly stem from the inherent ambiguity in the problem.
+For example, a can is easily fit upside down.
+In addition, our method notably tends to make mistakes on mugs and cameras.
+The orientation of these objects mostly depends on local features such as the mug handle.
+Therefore, the global minimum for the orientation has a very small convergence basin, which is extremely difficult to find under the influence of noise and partial views.
+In general, our algorithm has a tendency to fit the bulk of the object well but ignore the local details. \diffcolor{More explanations are in \supplementary.}